samuel-asefa/Mathify/README.md

 ---

-*tpathzBuilt with React, Firebase, and ❤️*
+Built with React and Firebase*